 The short answer here is that it's pretty hard to get the information in a police report changed, unless it's simply an oversight or fact-based error (the make or model of your car, the last name of a witness).
 If the officer who prepared the report made any kind of conclusion based on their own observations or findings, you're almost never going to get that kind of thing changed.

 If you can produce proof of a factual error, and offer the correct information, you can usually contact the reporting officer and ask that the report be corrected.
 The officer can issue a corrected version of the report or just add a notation or addendum explaining the error.

 But if you disagree with something a witness said, or the officer's interpretation of evidence at the scene, rather than trying to get that kind of thing changed in the report, your best strategy might be to come up with an effective argument refuting or reframing what's in the report.

 It may be that you call law enforcement and inform them of the accident, and they let you know that they will not be responding to the scene.
 This is especially common in busy metropolitan areas, where police aren't sent to the scene of a crash unless someone is injured.

 Especially if the police report contains information that could hurt your chances of recovering compensation for your car accident-related losses, having the right lawyer on your side can be crucial to getting the best outcome for your car accident claim.
-You can use the tools on this page to connect with a car accident lawyer near you, or get more information on when you need a lawyer's help in a car accident case.
+You can connect with a lawyer directly from this page for free, or get more information on when you need a lawyer's help in a car accident case.